MLB final pitch could be closer to Christmas than Halloween

 It remains unclear whether the All-Star Game at Dodger Stadium in Los Angeles will be played on July 14.

-“Obviously the calendar is going to dictate a lot of what can and cannot be done,” Clark said.
+"Obviously, the calendar is going to to dictate a lot of what can and can't be done," Clark said.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports